SymfonyCasts/api-platform/sfcasts/ep2-security/auto-groups.md

 fields are and are *not* exposed to our API, this stuff is important!

-So here's my idea: in `AdminGroupsContextBuilder`, we have the ability to dynamically and groups.
+So here's my idea: in `AdminGroupsContextBuilder`, we have the ability to dynamically add groups.
 Could we detect that we're *normalizing* a `CheeseListing` *item* and automatically add the `cheese_listing:read` and `cheese_listing:item:get` groups?
 The answer is... of course!
 But the final solution may not look *quite* like you expect.